-It is important to understand that the podiatrist is a highly qualified professional with special expertise in caring for all conditions effecting the foot and lower limb.
+It is important to understand that the podiatrist is a highly qualified professional with special expertise in caring for all conditions affecting the foot and lower limb.

 HCPC registration identifies those who adhere to guidelines on minimum standards of practice.
 It is also a prerequisite for employment within the NHS.
 Members are selected at random every two years for audit and must sign a declaration of competence to work in the profession, as well as participation in continuing professional development.
 These guidelines are there to protect you.